-- 63. The definition of investments in CIPFA's definition of treasury management activities above (paragraph 20) covers all financial assets of the organisation as well as other non-financial assets which the organisation holds primarily for financial returns, such as investment property portfolios.
+- 66. The definition of investments in CIPFA's definition of treasury management activities above (paragraph 18) covers all financial assets of the organisation as well as other non-financial assets which the organisation holds primarily for financial returns, such as investment property portfolios.
 This may therefore include investments which are not managed as part of normal treasury management or under treasury management delegations.
-All investments require an appropriate investment management and risk management framework, which is outlined below. - 64.
+All investments require an appropriate investment management and risk management framework, which is outlined below. - 67.
 The Council is committed to becoming self-sustainable as Central Government funding reduces.
-This includes ensuring that the Council maximises any income from existing assets and, where there is a business case, invests in assets where there is a commercial return.
-The Council is holding significant capital funding resources although going forward it may need to undertake borrowing.
-Current resources are invested with various financial institutions in line with the Treasury Management Strategy.
-However, other investments represent an opportunity to generate higher returns on these funds. - 65.
-In recent years the Council identified specific sums for its Asset Investment Strategy (AIS) within the Capital Programme which has totalled £20m and includes commercial investment in areas such as investment in property and subsidiaries, or loans that support service outcomes. - 66.
-The Council will maintain a summary of current material investments, subsidiaries, joint ventures and liabilities, including financial guarantees and the organisation's risk exposure.
-The current summary is included at Appendix (ii). - 67.
+This previously included ensuring that the Council maximised any income from existing assets and, where there was a business case, investing in assets where there was a commercial return.
+PWLB will no longer allow Local Authorities to borrow if they invest 'primarily for yield'.
+The Council has historically held significant capital funding resources but these have been committed to major schemes and, going forward, it may need to undertake external borrowing.
+Current resources are invested with various financial institutions in line with the Treasury Management Strategy. - 68.
+In recent years, the Council identified specific sums for its Asset Investment Strategy within the Capital Programme which totalled £20m.
+This included commercial investment in areas such as property and subsidiaries, or loans that supported service outcomes.
+Of the £8.382m balance at the start of the year, £4.554m was committed to two acquisitions of Business Units in West Bridgford.
+The purchase of Unit 1 Edwalton Business Park was completed 9 July for £2.083m and Unit 3 Edwalton Business Park was completed 13 October for £2.449m.
+These were reported to Governance Scrutiny Group in November 2020.
+The balance £3.828m will be referred to Council for removal from the Programme and will not require funding. - 69.
+The Council will maintain a summary of current material investments, subsidiaries, joint ventures and liabilities, including financial guarantees (ie Streetwise) and the organisation's risk exposure.
+The current summary is included at Appendix (ii). - 70.
 Individual commercial investment proposals included within the Asset Investment Strategy are subject to specific business appraisals.
 The governance surrounding such decisions is included in the AIS.
 As well as considering the Net Present Value, Internal Rate of Return and impact on the General Fund of any commercial investment proposals, the decision to invest also takes into account the following assessment matrix: